MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/best-practices.md

    **A.**	Normal map baked from a 3D model with a normal-flipped screw<br>
    **B.**	The visible result of baking with a flipped normal object

-- If you don’t export tangents with your model, glTF and the real-time renderer will assume right-handedness.
+- If you don't export tangents with your model, glTF and the real-time renderer will assume right-handedness.

 - Export your model with tangents if you are baking tangent space normal maps in a left-handed setup.
 Alternatively, you could invert the green channel (Y axis) of your normal map.